gramjos/GetGitHubRepoNames/README.md

 TODO
-option to recursively download from root(file or directory)
+- option to recursively download ALL starting from given point from root(file or directory)
+- next script should get and organize all link to files and directories of given repo